How Much Does Refrigerator Repair Cost?

 - Do you offer a warranty?

-Getting a refrigerator repaired while staying within your budget can be a daunting process.
-Here are some frequently asked questions about refrigerator repair costs to help guide you in your decisions.
+Getting a refrigerator repaired while staying within a budget can be a daunting process.
+The following frequently asked questions about refrigerator repair costs to help guide homeowners in their decisions.

 Yes, in many cases it is worth it, as a refrigerator lasts 10 to 15 years on average.
 Often, a repair will cost less than replacing the appliance.
-If the price of repairing a refrigerator is more than half the cost of buying a new one, it may be time to start shopping around for a new fridge.
-Be sure to carefully consider the price of labor and materials before deciding to get your refrigerator repaired, especially if you have an older model appliance.
+If the price of repairing a refrigerator is more than half the cost of buying a new one, it may be time for the homeowner to start shopping around for a new fridge.
+Homeowners will want to carefully consider the price of labor and materials before deciding to get their refrigerator repaired, especially if they have an older-model appliance.

 Q. Why is my refrigerator running but not cooling?

 There are a few reasons a refrigerator is not cooling.
-Check the owner’s manual to troubleshoot, test the rubber door seals, check the thermostat to ensure it wasn’t accidentally bumped and changed, clean the condenser coils, and look to see that nothing is blocking the air vents.
-If these solutions don’t fix the problem, call in a professional.
+Homeowners can check the owner’s manual to troubleshoot, test the rubber door seals, check the thermostat to ensure it wasn’t accidentally bumped and changed, clean the condenser coils, and check to make sure there’s nothing blocking the air vents.
+If these solutions don’t fix the problem, it’s time to call in a professional.

 Q. What is the first thing to check when a refrigerator stops working?

-If your refrigerator has suddenly stopped working, the first thing to do is check the power cord and make sure it’s still plugged into the outlet.
-If it is, check the power breaker to see if it’s been tripped.
-Another thing to do is check the outlet by plugging in a lamp to see if the outlet works properly and check the power cord for damage.
-If none of these suggestions work, it’s recommended to call a professional to come and look at the refrigerator and assess if it can be repaired.
-If not, you may have to replace it with a new refrigerator.
+If the refrigerator has suddenly stopped working, the first thing homeowners will want to do is check the power cord and make sure it’s still plugged into the outlet.
+If it is, they can check the power breaker to see if it’s been tripped.
+Another thing homeowners can do is check the outlet by plugging in a lamp to see if the outlet works properly and check the power cord for damage.
+If none of these suggestions work, it’s recommended that the homeowner call a professional to come and look at the refrigerator and assess if it can be repaired.
+If not, the best option may be to replace it with a new refrigerator.

 When a refrigerator compressor is failing, there are a few signs.
-If you notice the compressor clicking multiple times during a short period, that it’s quickly turning on and off, if it’s humming all the time, that it’s louder than usual, or if there are grinding or rattling noises, the compressor may need to be replaced.
+If the homeowner notices the compressor clicking multiple times during a short period, that it’s quickly turning on and off, if it’s humming all the time, that it’s louder than usual, or if there are grinding or rattling noises, the compressor may need to be replaced.
 If there is ice buildup in the freezer or food spoilage, those are also signs the compressor is not working efficiently.

 Q. How long do refrigerator compressors last?

-A refrigerator compressor typically lasts 10 years or longer with regular maintenance.
+A refrigerator compressor typically lasts several years with regular maintenance.
 When something goes wrong with a refrigerator, it’s common for a refrigerator repair technician to check the compressor first since it’s crucial in the refrigeration process.
 Refrigerator compressor cost can range between $500 and $1,000.